CrypticaCorp/beekeeper/README.md

 ## Notes

+- **File age**: File age is per default determined by its last modification time.
 - **Logging**: All operations are logged to the `beekeeper.log` file.
-This file contains information about the script's operations, including files deleted and potential errors encountered.
+This file contains information about the scripts operations, including files deleted and potential errors encountered.
+- **Determining file age based on filename**: When the `--use-filename` option is used, the script determines the age of a file based on a date in its name instead of the file last modification time.
+Script supports the following date formats in file names:
+  - `YYYYMMDD` (e.g., `backup_20240101.log`)
+  - `YYYY-MM-DD` (e.g., `backup_2024-01-01.log`)

 ## License